 Detailed information is provided in the Service integration guide.

-The A-GNSS data returned by AssistNow service are encoded in a sequence of UBX-MGA-*** messages containing the requested assistance in u-blox (UBX) protocol.
-The section in the UBX messages in the Service integration guide provides a comprehensive list of all the available data and which UBX message is delivered for each service option.
+The A-GNSS data returned by the AssistNow service is encoded as a sequence of UBX-MGA-*** messages containing the requested assistance in the u-blox (UBX) protocol.
+The UBX messages section in the in the Service Integration Guide provides a comprehensive list of all the available data and specifies which UBX message corresponds to each service option.

-To understand the frame structure and get more details of the data fields of each message you are invited to refer to the GNSS receiver Interface description.
-Go to the Product selector, select the desired GNSS receiver and find the Interface description document in the Documentation & resources section.
+To understand the frame structure and get more details about the data fields in each message, refer to the GNSS receiver Interface Description.
+Go to the Product selector, select the desired GNSS receiver and find the Interface Description document in the Documentation & resources section.

-For u-blox receivers that have flash storage, all the data can be directly transferred to the flash until it is needed.
+For u-blox receivers equipped with flash storage, all the data can be directly transferred to the flash until it is needed.

-Receivers without flash storage or with insufficient spare flash memory can store A-GNSS data in the host and send them to the receiver when needed.
+Receivers without flash storage, or with insufficient available flash memory, can store A-GNSS data in the host and send it to the receiver when needed.

-The Host software guide explains how to properly design the device firmware to store and inject data into the receiver in all the possible configurations.
+The Host software guide explains how to properly design the device firmware to store and inject data into the receiver for all possible configurations.

-Note: the data provide by the service do not need additional manipulation by the device Firmware and can be injected in the receiver as sent by the service.
+Note: The data provided by the AssistNow service does not need require additional processing by the device firmware and can be injected into the receiver exactly as delivered.

-The Time-To-First-Fix after a receiver power interruption is dependent on the amount of operational data available at startup.
-Satellite broadcast information and an estimate of accurate time can be fetched form the AssistNow service.
-In addition, the following techniques can restore the data that was stored prior to powering down.
+The Time-To-First-Fix (TTFF) after a receiver power interruption is dependent on the amount of operational data available at startup.
+Satellite broadcast information and an estimate of accurate time can be fetched from the AssistNow service.
+In addition, the following techniques can restore data that was stored prior to powering down.

-Battery-backed RAM (BBR): the receiver operational state stored in this RAM can be maintained during power outages by connecting the V_BCKP pin to an independent supply, e.g. a battery.
-This is a recommended method as it will maintain all A-GNSS related information, any user configuration, calibration data, and an estimate of time via the real-time clock.
+Battery-backed RAM (BBR): The receiver's operational state stored in this RAM can be preserved during power outages by connecting the V_BCKP pin to an independent supply, e.g. a battery.
+This is the recommended method, as it retains all A-GNSS related information, user configuration, calibration data, and an estimate of time via the real-time clock.

-Database dump: The receiver can be made to dump the state of its navigation database in the form of a sequence of UBX messages reported to the host; these messages can be stored by the host and then sent back to the receiver when it has been restarted.
+Database dump: The receiver can be configured to dump the state of its navigation database as a sequence of UBX messages reported to the host.
+These messages can be stored by the host and then sent back to the receiver upon restart.

 The Host software guide provide more details about each option

-The best data storage strategy greatly depend on the type of data used (Live vs. Predicted), the use case, how often the receiver is switched-on during the day and for how long time.
+The best data storage strategy strongly depends on the type of data used (Live vs. Predicted Orbits), the use case, how often the receiver is switched-on during the day and for how long.

-According to the type of A-GNSS data required and the Hardware used, the device is subject to policies that limits the usage (per day or per month), according to the following table.
+Depending on the type of A-GNSS data required and the hardware used, the device is subject to policies that limit usage (per day or per month), according to the following table.

-Note: in case the the maximum allowed number of request is achieved, the event is shown in the Thingstream platform.
-The usage counter is reset at 00.00 UTC of the day/month.
+Note: If the maximum allowed number of requests is reached, the event will be displayed on the Thingstream platform.
+The usage counter resets at 00.00 UTC of the day and / or month.

-A developer device is a device marked as developer in the Thingstream platform.
+A developer device is a device marked as "Developer" in the Thingstream platform.
 Just sign-in to the platform, enter in the Location Services section and select Thing List.
-Search your Thing and mark it as Developer in the Details panel.
+Find your Thing and mark it as "Developer" in the Details Panel.

 You can have up to 3 devices per account.

-In regards of Live Orbits, the policies are applied regardless if you have selected the Pay-as-you-go model or a receiver type with Live Orbits service license included
+For Live Orbits, usage policies apply regardless of wether you are using the Pay-as-you-go model or a receiver type with a bundled Live Orbits service license.

 If you are looking for the AssistNow Online/Offline guide, visit this page